Michaelstanden/Circus-Superstar-Katharine-Arnold/README.md

 3. Large amount of images with videos and video links to show rather than describe through text.
 Studies show bookers and producers usually want a quick way to access media to make a decision on whether they want to book a circus artist in the first minute of images and videos presented.
 4. A concise but brief work history to highlight the best of Katharine’s career.
 Again the main career highlights have been picked out with a BOLD text to draw attention to them quicker if someone is doing a skim read of this history.
 5. A form where the visitors can submit their details and comments to put forward queries to Katharine.
+6. Final note during the initial design phase of the website.
+I wanted to use a simplistic approach so not to overwhelm the users with images and text which distracts their attention away from the actual content.
+  Also a sleek and minimalist design gives the website a more modern feel.

 ---